Salazar-99/Kubeflow-DigitalOcean/README.md

 # Kubeflow-DigitalOcean
 We're going to walk through how to set up a Kubernetes cluster using DigitalOcean Kubernetes (DOKS) and how to install [Kubeflow](https://www.kubeflow.org/) on the cluster for managing ML Workflows.
-As a bonus we will create and deploy a simple ML pipeline using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/), one of Kubeflow's core components.

 ## Prerequisites
 To complete this project you will need an active [DigitalOcean](https://cloud.digitalocean.com/registrations/new) account and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) installed.